Master of Arts in Philosophy

 In addition, the MAPhil program contains a Certificate of Apologetics.
 The coursework for the certificate is 18 hours and overlaps with the MAPhil curriculum, while also containing electives for those wishing to focus on apologetics.
 A student can complete the certificate while in the MAPhil program or pursue the certificate separately.

 Finally, there is an option to complete a research track as part of the program.
 This track is ideal for students who desire to write a thesis and use that as the basis for further graduate work in philosophy.

 Advantages and Opportunities

 The faculty of in the MAPhil program are excellent teachers and nationally known scholars.
-Faculty have achieved terminal degrees from the University of Notre Dame, St. Louis University, University of California-Riverside, Baylor University and Northwestern University.
+Faculty members have achieved terminal degrees from the University of Notre Dame, St. Louis University, University of California-Riverside, Baylor University and Northwestern University.
 A particular strength of the program is in apologetics, intelligent design, and philosophy of religion.
-In the MAPhil program you will be in small classes with some of the leading public intellectuals in Christian philosophy and apologetics.
+In the MAPhil program, you will be in small classes with some of the leading public intellectuals in Christian philosophy and apologetics.

 The Philosophy Department at HBU also hosts a national philosophy conference every year.
 The past two years, the themes have been Virtue Ethics and Epistemology, and Divine and Human Agency and Action.